jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 time it comes on Christmas Eve<sup>d</sup>.
 That'll get you within 16 minutes, or 4°.

-<sup>d</sup> This is your _solar MEAN noon_.
+<sup>d</sup> The time that you're looking for is your _solar MEAN noon_.
 Solar noon occurs around then on April 15 & 16, June 14 & 15, September 1 & 2, and December 24 & 25.
+Any of these dates will serve equally well.
 {:.tangent}

 #### Equatorial-alignment error